 Whirlpool has some unique features of their own, including the TotalCoverage Spray Arm which is designed to hit every angle of the inner tub with high-pressure spray out of 21 individual nozzles.
 This helps account for inconsistently loaded dishwashing loads, ensuring that even these receive an excellent clean.

 4) Quality and Durability

 Samsung receives high marks for dramatically improving its customer service and technical support, and they boast a service rate below 10% which is impressive for a regularly used item like a dishwasher.
 But because their support is spread across their many different markets and industries, tech support can sometimes be less than optimal.

 Whirlpool, meanwhile, offers low-cost repairs, durable machines, and American-made parts which makes replacement cheap.
 Their dishwashers are durable and built-to-last, and it shows in their manufacturing and design.

-One possible option in the mid-$400 range is the DW80M2020US model is suitable for anyone with a mid-$400's budget who wants a dishwasher that will do what a dishwasher does best.
-And even at its relatively budget-friendly price point, it brings some of the high-tech features for which Samsung has a reputation.
+The Samsung DW80R2031US model is suitable for anyone with a mid-$400's budget who wants a dishwasher that will do what a dishwasher does best.
+It has a platic tub and it is on the louder scale of the spectrum at 55 dB.